 Date:

 Original Contractor/Grantee Name: Contract/Grant #:

 Subcontractor Name:

 Scope of Subcontracted Services:

-Is any portion of the work being outsourced outside of the United States? \Box YES \Box NO
+Is any portion of the work being outsourced outside of of the United States? ☐ YES □ NO

-(If yes, do not proceed)
+(If yes, do not p roceed)

-All vendors under contract, grant, or agreement with the State of Vermont, are responsible for the performance and compliance of their subcontractors with the Standard State Terms and Conditions in Attachment C. This document certifies that the vendor is aware of and in agreement with the State expectation and has confirmed the subcontractor is in full compliance (or has a compliance plan on file) in relation to the following:

-- □ Subcontractor does not owe, is in good standing, or is in compliance with a plan for payment of any taxes due to the State of Vermont. - □ Subcontractor (if an individual) does not owe, is in good standing, or is in compliance with a plan for payment of Child Support due to the State of Vermont. - □ Subcontractor is not on the State's disbarment list.

-In accordance with State Standard Contract Provisions (Attachment C), the State may set off any sums which the subcontractor owes the State against any sums due the Vendor under this Agreement; provided, however, that any set off of amounts due the State of Vermont as taxes shall be in accordance with the procedures more specifically provided in Attachment C.
+All vendors under contract, grant, or agreement with compliance of their subcontractors with the Standard certifies that the vendor is aware of and in agreement subcontractor is in full compliance (or has a complian ☐ Subcontractor does not owe, is in good standadue to the State of Vermont. ☐ Subcontractor (if an individual) does not owe payment of Child Support due to the State of ☐ Subcontractor is not on the State's disbarment In accordance with State Standard Contract Provision subcontractor owes the State against any sums due the set off of amounts due the State of Vermont as taxes approvided in Attachment C. State Terms and Conditions in Attack with the State expectation and has conce plan on file) in relation to the following, or is in compliance with a plan for e, is in good standing, or is in compliance vermont.
+It list.
+It (Attachment C), the State may set on the Vermont of the Vendor under this Agreement; proving the vendor under this Agreement. nment C. This document on firmed the owing: or payment of any taxes ance with a plan for off any sums which the ided, however, that any

-Signature of Subcontractor Date
+Signature of Subcontractor - - Date

 Signature of Vendor Date

-Received by DVHA Business Office Date
+Received by DVHA Business Office

-Required: Contractor cannot subcontract until this form has been returned to DVHA Contracts & Grants Unit.
+$\frac{\textbf{Required}\text{: } \textbf{Contractor cannot subcontract until this form has been returned to DVHA Contracts \& Grants \\ \textbf{Unit.}$